jlperona-teaching/ecs390-spring20/seminars/README.md

 ## Inspiration

-Some topics were written by me, and are licensed under CC BY-NC 4.0.
+Some topics were written by me, and are licensed under CC BY-SA 4.0.
 See the [LICENSE](../LICENSE) file for more information.

 Other topics are heavily based on the [*MaGE* Resources](https://sites.google.com/mtholyoke.edu/mage-training-curriculum/home) provided by the *MaGE* Program.